 - Accessible eLearning can be developed

 As training managers involved in the design and development of e-learning courses, you can have e-learning developers use an authoring tool that produces HTML5 output or write HTML5 code to develop the responsive course.
-Each method has its own advantages; however, there are a couple of factors where authoring tools score over the use of HTML5 code, especially in organizations where e-learning is widely used.
+Each method has its own advantages; however, there are a couple of reasons authoring tools score over the use of HTML5 code, especially in organizations where e-learning is widely used.
 Read on to know more.

 1. Minimizes Technical Overhead

 If e-learning is widely used in your organization, there is every chance that you already have an in-house team to work on rolling out training programs to various departments.
 With an authoring tool, it is easier to develop e-learning courses compared to coding in HTML5.

 Authoring tools offer WYSIWYG (What You See Is What You Get) interfaces that make e-learning development a breeze.
 Haven’t we all heard of SMEs working on designing eLearning courses?
 That’s become a reality, thanks to authoring tools that allow just about anyone to start using the tool to create e-learning slides.

 Imagine the number of resources you would have to employ if you had to write HTML5 code to convert Flash to HTML5.
 Authoring tools such as Articulate Storyline, Lectora Inspire, and the iSpring Suite with their easy learning curves minimize the technical overhead that programming purely in HTML5 brings.